cuky23/puppet-module-cdgo/README.md

 # puppet-module-cdgo
 a module for puppet to install gocd

-# This module is based on the gitlab project for go_ci

-full credit to https://github.com/michaeltchapman/puppet-gocd for inspiring this update.
+This module is based on the gitlab project for go_ci,  full credit to https://github.com/michaeltchapman/puppet-gocd for inspiring this update.

-more abstraction and this version is dropped into modules.
+I have put more abstraction around getting versions of software out to heira and this version is just dropped into modules.
 ```
 call it with class {"gocd":}
 ```